-Rule 76.1 - Language of the judgment
+Rule 761 - Language of the judgment

-- 1. Unless the Court decides that a judgment shall be given in both official languages, all judgments shall be given either in English or in French. - 2.
-Publication of such judgments in the official reports of the Court, as provided for in Rule 78, shall be in both official languages of the Court.
+Unless the Court decides that a judgment shall be given in both official languages, all judgments shall be given either in English or in French.
+Judgments of the Grand Chamber shall, however, be given in both official languages, and both language versions shall be equally authentic.

-Rule 77.2 - Signature, delivery and notification of the judgment
+Rule 772 - Signature, delivery and notification of the judgment